Zzackllack/School-projects-ggl/README.md

 - UML: Includes diverse Unified Modeling Language Diagrams for showcasing, etc.

 ## Technologies Used
-- Java
+- Java / Python
-- Visual Code Studio
+- Visual Code Studio / IntellJ Idea / Pycharm / Java editor / Eclipse / Greenfoot
-- IntellJ Idea
-- Java editor
-- Greenfoot

 ## Getting Started
 To run these projects locally, you will need a Java Development Kit (JDK) or/and Java Runtime Environment (JRE), an Integrated Development Environment (IDE) that supports Java.